Wood you look at that! Lumber prices drop in Tennessee

 “This is very intense in middle Tennessee and Nashville market particularly because the housing demand is so high right now,” Charles Schneider said with the Home Builders Association of Tennessee.
 “When you cut the output of lumber 40% a year ago and demand goes up, we’re still working our way out of that problem.”

-That problem has turned plural, impacting both the price of homes and the pace their built.
+That problem has turned plural, impacting both the price of homes and the pace they’re built.

 Many in the industry are saying “enough is enough!”